Minimally Invasive Care

 What Are the Advantages of Minimally Invasive Care?

-And MIC can be delivered by others on the care team, including dental hygienists, dental therapists, and dental assistants, which can expand access for patients in rural areas.
+What’s more, MIC can be delivered by different members of the care team, including dental hygienists, dental therapists, dental assistants, and medical providers, which can expand access for patients — especially in rural areas.

 Types of Minimally Invasive Care